 Who’s ready for a furniture flip?
-We’re going to teach you how to repair wood furniture while transform a wood vintage desk.
+We’re going to teach you how to repair wood furniture while transforming a wood vintage desk.
 This chalk paint desk turns out so good!

 Thank you to Mohawk Consumer for sponsoring this post!
 All opinions are entirely my own.
 This post also contains affiliate links, but nothing that I wouldn’t recommend wholeheartedly.
 Read my full disclosure here.

-Whether you bumped it against the wall when you were moving in or your kid ran into it with a toy bike, damage on wood furniture happens eventually.
+Whether you bumped it against the wall when you were moving in or your kid ran into it with a toy bike, damage to wood furniture happens eventually.